Olypolyu/MouthStitcher-Remix/readme.md

 (I will be using Krita, as that is my software of choice.
 Feel free to contribute instructions for other software.)

-## 1. Create a Krita File

-Create a new Krita file.
-It should be a square file with known dimensions, such as 512px by 512px.
+### Before all

+* Make sure all of your assets are square, and of same height, and same width.
+* Make sure all of your assets are using the following scheme: `(file name)_(phoneme)`.

-## 2. Draw
+## 1. Draw

-Draw your mouths within a folder named using the following scheme: `(file name)_(phoneme)`.
+Draw your mouths within a folder named using the name scheme.

 ![Layers Overview](assets/layers.png)